WilCF/ascii_hard/README.md

 # Image to ASCII Converter

-This Python script takes an input image file in one of the popular image formats, converts it to ASCII art, and saves the output as a `.hard` file.
+This Python script takes an input image file in one of the popular image formats, converts it to ASCII art, and saves the output as a `.HARD` file, per Steve's unbearable demands.

 ## Features